fabltd/Apigee-labs/1-The Journey/instructions/en.md

 3. Return to the Cloud console and if necessary click **Activate Cloud Shell** (![Activate Cloud Shell icon](images/activate_shell.png)) in the top menu to open Cloud Shell.

-4. In Cloud Shell, set the default compute zone to the zone used by the gateway vm, replacing [us-central1-a] in the following code with your zone.
+4. In Cloud Shell, set the default compute zone to the zone used by the gateway vm, by default this is ***us-central1-a***.
+You may need to change it.
+Replace ***us-cental1-a** if your VM is in a different zone.

     ```bash
-    gcloud config set compute/zone [us-central1-a]
+    gcloud config set compute/zone us-central1-a
     ```

     <ql-infobox>